nodeshift/web-application-reference/docs/front-end/offline.md

 This will allow a web application developer to store the html, css, and js files into a cache in the browser, which can then be loaded from the Service Worker.

-Unrealted to offline, but they will also allow access to push notifications for the web.
+Unrelated to offline, but they will also allow access to push notifications for the web.

 All major browers support the use of Service Workers, including Mobile Safari.
 There is a know issue where service workers are [not supported on FireFox while in private mode](https://bugzilla.mozilla.org/show_bug.cgi?id=1320796)